Children playing throughout the four seasons is a theme that speaks to our hearts. Childhood as it should be, outside in the fresh air.

 I originally created my Waldorf Four Seasons wool painting as a commission for a kindergarten class at Da Vinci Waldorf School.
 I have recreated the image numerous times for art patrons around the world.
 There are subtle differences in the recreations and some of them have been customized to include the customer's children.
 The characters, trees, and animals are all created from needle felted wool.

 The images I created of children playing throughout the year have been so well received that they inspired me to write a book with 12 illustrations created from wool -- "Seasons of Joy: Everyday is for Outdoor Play."
-It will be released by Loving Healing Press in April 2017.

 In this blog I will provide an explanation of how I make a wool painting.
 It is not a step by step tutorial, but I hope you will find it inspiring.